 - Smart Automated Irrigation: Increasing farm profit through efficient use of irrigation for dairy farms

-- Improving Flow on Irrigation Bays
+- Improved Flow in Irrigation Bays

 Each of these activities is described in more detail below: